 If you're close to the limits of the dimensions of the quilt, we recommend sizing up, as our larger testers found the quilt a bit constricting when entirely closed up.
 The attachment system, while very adjustable, is a bit dangly, which we occasionally found annoying.
 However, the current model is the warmest quilt we tested and quite comfortable across a wide range of temperatures so it scored well in our tests.
 For a great quilt with a justified price, the Revelation is a worthy contender.

 Hammock Gear Burrow Econ 20

-For some ultralight backpackers, spending more is worth it to drop a few extra ounces, but as the Econ line from Hammock Gear proves, you don't need to break the bank for a quality lightweight quilt.
-We tested the Econ Burrow 20, and we were surprised at how well it performed despite being over a hundred dollars cheaper than many of the other options.
-It's got as many features as some of the more expensive options and isn't that much heavier.
+For some ultralight backpackers, spending more can be worth it to trim a few ounces.
+The Econ line from Hammock Gear, however, proves that you don't need to break the bank for a quality lightweight quilt.
+We tested the Econ Burrow 20, and we were surprised at how well it performed despite a price that was less than half the cost of some of the premium models.
+It's got as many features as some of these expensive options and isn't that much heavier.

-We tested the Econ Burrow in the backcountry of Zion National Park and Joshua Tree, and it kept us warm on nights around freezing and packed down surprisingly well too.
-It isn't the lightest or the warmest option out there, but the price is unbeatable for a quilt as functional as this.
-The size, temperature, fill, and footbox style can all be customized as well, which does affect the price, but it still stays under the cost of nearly every other option.
+We tested the Econ Burrow in the backcountry of Zion and Joshua Tree National Parks, and it kept us warm on nights near freezing while packing down surprisingly well too.
+It isn't the lightest or the warmest option out there, but the price is unbeatable for a quilt as functional as this one.
+The size, temperature, fill, and footbox style can all be customized as well, which will affect the price, but it should stay under the cost of nearly every other competitive option.
 For bargain shoppers, this is your bag.